COVID-19 Vaccine

 If you have previously received 1 or more doses of a COVID-19 vaccine:

-• Side effects may occur in the first 3 days after getting vaccinated.
+Side effects may occur with the first 3 days after getting vaccinated and are generally mild and well-tolerated.
 These include mild to moderate fever, headache, and muscle aches.
 Side effects may be worse after the second dose of the Moderna and Pfizer vaccines.
 Fever should be avoided during pregnancy, especially in the first trimester.
 Acetaminophen (Tylenol) is recommended if you’ve gotten the vaccine and developed a fever.
 This medication is safe during pregnancy and does not affect how the vaccine works.

-The CDC, along with other federal partners, is monitoring people who have been vaccinated for serious side effects.
+The Centers for Disease Control and Prevention and the Food and Drug Administration monitor the safety of vaccines.
 You can help this effort by signing up for V-safe, a program that monitors people who’ve been vaccinated.
 No unexpected pregnancy or fetal problems have occurred.
 There have been no reports of any increased risk of pregnancy loss, growth problems, or birth defects.

 Protect Your Family with COVID Vaccination